 Nos.
-Description of items of outfit Number of items of outfit to be available in each ship 2 Accommodation and service spaces: 2.1 for each full or partial 25 m of length of corridors within each deck and main vertical zone, 1 foam fire extinguisher; 2.2 for each full or partial 250 m2 of area of public spaces, 1 foam fire extinguisher.
+Description of items of outfit Number of items of outfit to be available in each ship Nos.
+Description of items of outfit 2 Accommodation and service spaces: 2.1 for each full or partial 25 m of length of corridors within each deck and main vertical zone, 1 foam fire extinguisher; 2.2 for each full or partial 250 m2 of area of public spaces, 1 foam fire extinguisher.
 For spaces less than 15 m2 in area fire extinguishers fitted near them may be used; 2.3 in galleys and bakeries with oil-fired equipment, 1 foam fire extinguisher for each space.
-For galleys with deep-fat fryers, 1 additional fire extinguisher fit for extinguishing cooking grease, fat and oil; 2.4 in galleys and bakeries with electrical, steam, coal- or gas-fired equipment, having the area of more than 50 m2, 1 foam or carbon dioxide fire extinguisher; 2.5 in other domestic service spaces, 1 foam fire extinguisher (where fire extinguishers are available in the corridor, at the entrance to the space, provision of fire extinguishers within the space is not compulsory); 2.6 in each stairway enclosure and in each lobby, 1 foam fire extinguisher; 2.7 in storerooms for readily flammable (refer also to 3.1.3.4) and combustible materials, 1 foam fire extinguisher for each space.
-Where the storeroom area is less than 50 m2, the fire extinguishers may be kept in the corridor in close vicinity of the entrance to the space concerned or group of small spaces (with a total area not more than 50 m2); 2.8 in the hospital, 1 dry powder fire extinguisher In addition to the above number of fire extinguishers, within the other ship's spaces the number of fire extinguishers shall be determined as follows 3 In machinery spaces containing internal combustion engines the portable foam fire extinguishers shall be located within 10 m from any point of the space.
+For galleys with deep-fat fryers, 1 additional fire extinguisher fit for extinguishing cooking grease, fat and oil; 2.4 in galleys and bakeries with electrical, steam, coal- or gas-fired equipment, having the area of more than 50 m2, 1 foam or carbon dioxide fire extinguisher; 2.5 in other domestic service spaces, 1 foam fire extinguisher (where fire extinguishers are available in the corridor, at the entrance to the space, provision of fire extinguishers (where fire extinguishers are available in the corridor, at the entrance to the space, provision of fire extinguishers; 2.6 in each stairway enclosure and in each lobby, 1 foam fire extinguisher; 2.7 in storerooms for readily flammable (refer also to 3.1.3.4) and combustible materials, 1 foam fire extinguisher for each space.
+Where the storeroom area is less than 50 m2, the fire extinguishers may be kept in the corridor in close vicinity of the entrance to the space concerned or group of small spaces (with a total area not more than 50 m2); 2.8 in the hospital, 1 dry powder fire extinguisher In addition to the above number of fire extinguishers, within the other ship's spaces the number of fire extinguishers shall be located within 10 m from any point of the space.
 Each such space shall contain not less than 2 fire extinguishers 4 In machinery spaces containing oil-fired boilers - two foam fire extinguishers nearby each boiler front.
-If oil-fired units are located in this space - two additional foam fire extinguishers.
-In enclosed spaces with oil-fired inert gas generators, incinerators and waste disposal units, 2 foam fire extinguishers 5 In machinery spaces containing steam turbines or enclosed steam engines the number of fire extinguishers is determined in accordance with 4.3.
-However, such fire extinguishers shall not be required in addition to those specified in 4.4 6 In spaces containing electric machinery or equipment: 6.1 1 carbon dioxide fire extinguisher, for spaces containing main internal combustion or steam machinery, if the total power of the main machinery is less than 740 kW; 6.2 2 carbon dioxide fire extinguishers, for spaces containing main internal combustion or steam machinery, if the total power of the main machinery is equal to, or more than, 740 kW; 1 carbon dioxide fire extinguisher for each electric generator or group of generators, the total power being 500 to 1000 kW; I carbon dioxide fire extinguisher for each space or group (not more than three) of small spaces containing auxiliary machinery with electrical drives and for special electrical spaces.
-The carbon dioxide fire extinguishers required by this sub-item shall be provided in the above spaces whether or not provision is made for foam extinguishers required by other sub-items of this Table 7 In separate spaces containing switchboards, 2 carbon dioxide fire extinguishers per space.
-In space having an area of 15 m , 1 carbon dioxide fire extinguisher, near the entrance to the space 8 At the entrance to accumulator battery rooms, other than those for radio stations and emergency lighting, 1 carbon dioxide fire extinguisher per space 9 In compartments for auxiliary machinery, 1 foam fire extinguisher, when the space area is 50 m and more, otherwise the fire extinguisher placed near the entrance to such space may be sufficient 10 For oil fuel tanks, other than those of double bottom, not less than 2 foam fire extinguishers in each space adjacent to the walls or decks of the tanks.
+If oil-fired units are located in this space - two additional foam fire extinguishers nearby each boiler front.
+If oil-fired units are located in this space - two additional foam fire extinguishers hall be requ In space having an area of 15 m , 1 carbon dioxide fire extinguisher, near the entrance to the space 8 At the entrance to accumulator battery rooms, other than those for radio stations and emergency lighting, 1 carbon dioxide fire extinguisher per space 9 In compartments for auxiliary machinery, 1 foam fire extinguisher, when the space area is 50 m and more, otherwise the fire extinguisher placed near the entrance to such space may be sufficient 10 For oil fuel tanks, other than those of double bottom, not less than 2 foam fire extinguishers in each space adjacent to the walls or decks of the tanks.
 If such adjacent spaces are already provided with fire extinguishers, no additional fire extinguishers are required